How much money does a town get and for how long?

 2. DCR PILOT utilizes the local commercial tax rate.
 The PILOT which is distributed through the "Cherry Sheet" is based on a statewide average of residential tax rates calculated by the Department of Revenue Division of Local Services.
 Watershed Management PILOT is required to utilize each community's commercial tax rate in calculating the PILOT obligation.

 3. The payment can never be less than the previous year.
 MGL c.
 59, §5G states that Watershed Management PILOT can never be less than the previous year's payment.
 This "hold harmless" clause provides the watershed communities the security of level funding even if a drop in valuation or tax rate combines to lower the calculated PILOT.
 This requirement provided approximately $1 million to watershed communities in FY15.

 What is the difference between the Watershed Management PILOT Program and Chapter 61 land?

 The Watershed Management PILOT program land is owned by the Commonwealth of Massachusetts.
 Chapter 61 land is privately owned with property taxes abated 95% in exchange for a commitment to keep the land in active forest use for 10 year intervals.
-The Chapter 61 program is managed by the Forestry & Fire Control section of the DCR.
+The Chapter 61 program is managed by the Bureau of Forestry & Fire Control section of the DCR.

 Is the per-acre PILOT payment the same in all 30 communities?